Fentanyl GH Injection

 - muscle stiffness or involuntary muscle movements, including slow, stiff or jerking movements;

-- slow, fast or irregular heart beat or cardiac arrest;
+- slow, fast or irregular heart beat or c

 - a feeling of choking which is caused by the spasm of the muscles around the voice box;